eprothro/perform-later/README.md

 ### Logging

-Including `PerformLater` adds a `logger` attribute.
+Including `PerformLater` adds a `logger` class and instance method to your class.
 It also logs the job id of the enqueued job at a `debug` level.

 ```
   SomeClass.do_work_later
-  # => Rails.logger prints {"job_id": "a7be5c33", "class": "SomeClass", "method":"do_work", "msg": "queued for later execution"} with any tags, etc.
+  # => {"job_id": "a7be5c33", "class": "SomeClass", "method":"do_work", "msg": "queued for later execution"}
 ```

+This includes any tags defined with TaggedLogger.

 The `PerformLater::logger` is used, which defaults to `Sidekiq.logger`.
-It is recommended to set the Sidekiq logger to the application logger for the syncronous process, and vice-versa for the asyncronous process.
+It is recommended to set the Sidekiq logger to the application logger for the synchronous process, and vice-versa for the asynchronous process.

 Rails/Sidekiq Example: